gerekper/ganjaking/wp-content/plugins/woocommerce-product-search/readme.txt

 == Upgrade Notice ==

-Version 2.x of the WooCommerce Product Search extension is a major update for WooCommerce 3.x.
+Version 3.x of the WooCommerce Product Search extension is a new major update with exciting improvements.

-While maintaining compatibility with WooCommerce 2.6, we recommend to use this extension with WooCommerce 3.x to be able to take advantage of all the latest improvements.

-This includes:

-- a completely new search engine which uses a very fast and automated search index
-- search statistics that can help to fine-tune your shop based on what your customer are looking for
-- live product filters that allow your customers to find the right product quickly
-- a highly improved live search field with automated replacemenet where available

-... and many more improvements.
+It includes major improvements aimed at further optimizing our search engine's performance and enhancing its search and filtering features.
 Also see the changelog.txt for details.

+This release requires at least WooCommerce 3.0 and WordPress 5.0.

+The system needs to reindex all products in the store with this update.
+Please note that for stores with a large number of products, this process will take some time and certain filter combinations will produce less results until all products are reindexed.

+Make a full site backup, including your site's files and dabatase before you upgrade.

+If you are going to update WooCommerce or WordPress, it is recommendable to also update your theme and extensions, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.